-6. Take some time for myself (and my sanity).
+6. Take some time for me (and my sanity).

-For example, instead of saying “stop stealing all of your sister’s toys,” I will try to say something more positive like “please be kind to your sister and share.”
+For example, instead of saying, “stop stealing all of your sister’s toys,” I will try to say something more positive, like “please be kind to your sister and share.”
 I will save the “don’ts” for the really big stuff.
 I don’t want to always come across as the bad guy.
-I want my kiddos to love and respect me — to feel that they can come to me with any issues, without fear of judgement or retaliation.
+I want my kiddos to love and respect me — to feel that they can come to me with any issues without fear of judgment or retaliation.

 8. Spend more time with my husband.

 I struggle with this one.
 Life is crazy-busy.
 I work from home, I am a full-time caregiver to our two adorable kiddos, and I have a big problem saying no (but I’m working on it).
 I vow to reserve more energy and time for nurturing our relationship.
 How else can it continue to grow?
 Maybe it’s time we instituted those weekly date nights we’ve been talking about for all these years.